microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 npm run dev
 ```

-You should see "Compiled successfully!" in your CLI, and the application should automatically open in your default browser with URL : <http://localhost:3000/label>
+You should see Compiled successfully!" in your CLI, and the application should automatically open in your default browser with URL : <http://localhost:3000/label>

 Now, since we have not set up input data, the Labeling UX application should look like this: